Route23/Route23/README.md

 <img src="public/assets/route23.png" width="100px">

 ## About
-This repository is a portal application that organizes OSS, documentation, and blogs.
+This repository is a portal application that organizes OSS, documentation, and blog.
 Languages used are limited to React and Svelte.

 ## Deploy